Eugene McFadden -- Orangeburg

+ORANGEBURG -- Funeral services for Mr. Eugene McFadden, 72, of 295 Langley Road, Orangeburg, will be held at 1 p.m.
+Thursday, March 31, 2022, at Cedar Grove Baptist Church, 2923 McCords Ferry Road, Cameron, with the Rev. Curtis Young officiating.
+Burial will follow in the church cemetery.
+Masks and temperature checks will be required for entry.

+Viewing is scheduled from 2 until 6 p.m.
+Wednesday, March 30, at Williams Funeral Home of Elloree.

-Due to COVID-19 precautions, the family is receiving limited guests at the residence between the hours of 2 and 9 p.m. daily; masks will be required.
+The family is receiving guests at the residence between the hours of 2 and 9 p.m. daily.
+Please follow COVID-19 precautions when visiting the residence, and the funeral home.

 Online condolences may be sent to the family via info@williamsfuneralhomeofelloree.com.
 Friends may also call the funeral home.